decorative background art

 • Volunteer opportunities: Offer hands-on ways for donors to contribute their time and skills.

-• Event invitations: Give donors priority access to special events and gatherings.
+• Event invitations: Give donors priority access to special and upcoming events, providing opportunities for them to participate and engage.

 Ensure the offers align with your donor survey results and resonate with their interests.